Patrick Lemarié

 Patrick Lemarié is a French auto racing driver born February 6, 1968, in Paris.
 He currently competes in the NASCAR Whelen Euro Series, driving the No. 5 car for Academy Motorsport in the EuroNASCAR PRO class having previously competed for FEED Vict Racing and DF1 Racing.
 The son of Jean Pierre Lemarié (1941–2016), he spent four years performing testing work for the British American Racing Formula One team but was never considered for a race seat due to his lack of experience.
 Lemarié's manager, Craig Pollock, hired him to drive for the new PK Racing Champ Car team in 2003.
 He scored two tenth-place finishes in the first two events but was replaced after six races for Mazda Raceway Laguna Seca expert Bryan Herta.
 Lemarié has also competed in the 24 Hours of Le Mans, American Le Mans series, Indy Lights, Toyota Atlantic and Formula 3000.

-In 2022, he became the oldest winner in NASCAR Whelen Euro Series by winning the final round of the season at 54 years old.
+In 2022, Lemarié became the oldest winner in NASCAR Whelen Euro Series by winning the final round of the season at 54 years old.